Together-Java/ModernJava/src/first_steps/formatting.md

 Then, when there is a `}` everything is "de-dented" one level.

 I will kindly ask that you try to stick to this rule when writing your own code as well.
-If you try to find help online and you haven't, it will be dyslexically hard for people to read your code.
+If you try to find help online and you haven't, it will be hard for people to read your code.

 So don't do this.